sakshig98-creator/Trade_Republic_Wallets_Feature/README.md

-# Trade Republic Wallet Feature - Product Case Study
+# Trade Republic Wallet Feature - Product Management Case Study
 This repository is a test I want to check before creating a real one